liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/02-scoping-configurations.markdown

 ## Step 2: Enabling the Configuration for Scoped Retrieval [](id=enabling-the-configuration-for-scoped-retrieval)

-If you set the configuration scope, then you must retrieve the configuration values from the same scope.
+If you set the configuration scope, you must retrieve the configuration values from the same scope.
 To retrieve a scoped configuration, use a [Configuration Provider](/develop/tutorials/-/knowledge_base/7-1/reading-configuration-values-from-a-configuration-provider):

     JournalGroupServiceConfiguration configuration =